JohnMoehrke/MHV-PGHD/input/pagecontent/StructureDefinition-VA.MHV.familymemberhistory-intro.md

   * condition.outcome should indicate the outcome of this condition
   * condition.onset[x] should indicate when this condition first manifested
   * condition.note may include a freetext note
+* allow Veteran to enter their own Conditions (from their perspective)

 ### Background